 Plan to focus on content hierarchy

 When planning a responsive website, it’s important to determine what content is essential for mobile and what isn’t.
 Think “mobile-first”.
 What is your audience looking for when they go to your website on their mobile device vs. on their desktop computer?
-Their needs and interests and often different.
+Their needs and interests are often different.
 Mobile users are often goal-oriented.
 They’re on your site for a specific purpose –whether that’s finding your contact page or getting a quote.
 So placing a firm’s phone number front and center may be essential on mobile, but not necessarily on desktop.

 Think through each device—mobile, tablet and desktop—in terms of content hierarchy.
 This involves going through your sitemap and deciding what the most important content is on each page, since each device will display your content differently.
 For example, a mobile device’s screen is so narrow, it forces content to be presented in a single column.
 You’ll want the most important content first, and on mobile, that likely won’t be the image or graph that may appear at the top of the page on the desktop version.
 It’s essential to finish planning this content before design begins, because for websites with custom design, we design specifically for the content that will be on the page.
 This requires more time for the client upfront, but the result is a more efficient process and an effective, beautiful design for your website.